emu-russia/pureikyubu/Docs/HW/GX.md

 ## GX FIFOs

-There is no normal documentation.
-There are only extensive descriptions of the interaction between the processor and the GX contained in the patents and documentation of the Dolphin SDK.
-The software interface of the GX library for working with FIFO is architecturally very poor (a poor object representation of entities was chosen; as a result, it turned out to be incomprehensible to an ordinary programmer).

 There are two FIFOs: PI FIFO and CP FIFO.
 PI FIFO belongs to the Gekko processor and is accessible through PI registers.
 CP FIFO refers to the GX and is configured with its own CP registers.

 Processor-GX interaction diagram using the FIFOs mechanism:

 ![GX_FIFO](GX_FIFO.png)

-GX FIFOs can work in two modes: linked mode (immediate) and multi-buffer mode (by itself).

-In linked-mode CP FIFO synchronously reads until CP Rdptr becomes equal to PI Wrptr.
-It also can be synchronized with the CP FIFO Watermark mechanism (see below).
-As stated in the patent, the Watermark mechanism only works in linked mode.

-In multi-buffer mode, CP FIFO works on its own, constantly reading from the CP Rdptr address.

-As you can see, when executing the display list (Call FIFO command), there must be another FIFO inside the GX that has nothing to do with the main CP FIFO.

 ## Processor Interface FIFO